-If you would like further information, please contact the administration team on (01224) 550979 and inform them that you are interested in becoming an egg share donor.
+If you would like further information, please contact the Donor Programme Team on 01224 553101 (option 4) and inform them that you are interested in becoming an egg share donor.
 If you meet the above criteria, you will be sent an information pack and an appointment for you and your partner (if applicable) to meet with a member of the medical team.

 Before being accepted as a donor

 You will be invited to attend an initial personal consultation at a mutually convenient time to discuss the implications of donating eggs as an egg share donor.
 We will discuss your current health, lifestyle and your family medical history up to grandparents on both paternal and maternal sides of your family.
-A diagnostic scan will be undertaken as well as a blood test for blood born viruses.
+A diagnostic scan will be undertaken at this appointment.

 Should you meet the criteria to become an egg share donor, and you wish to proceed, further appointments will be arranged to have additional screening tests including blood test and vaginal swabs, you will also meet with the independent counsellor to explore the implications of donating your eggs.

 Following the IVF treatment if eight or more eggs are collected, then they are randomly shared between yourself and the recipient.
 If an even number of eggs is collected, each will receive half; if an odd number of eggs is collected, the additional egg will be allocated to you.